 Avoid using very in a sentence because it's a weak word that diminishes your meaning.
-It's commonly used to intensify a weak adjective or adverb, but there's not enough information in the word.
+There's not enough information in a word like "very" to tell your reader anything new.
 You're better off finding a stronger alternative.

 Consider these sentences:

 The second sentence uses a stronger adjective that relays more information to the reader.
 Replace your weak words with something strong enough that you don't need the "very."